 The end of a marriage can be an unforeseen event, but it is important to know the different ways a marriage can be legally ended in Zanesville, Ohio.
 Knowing your options and hiring an experienced divorce attorney can help make the process as smooth as possible.

 Marriages can be legally ended in one of two ways–divorce or dissolution.
-A Dissolution is often referred to as “no-fault” divorce, where fault grounds are not at issue.
+A Dissolution is often referred to as “no-fault” separation, where fault grounds are not at issue.
 In order to obtain a divorce, however, you must allege that your spouse has been at fault under one of the statutory grounds.
 The different grounds are as follows:

 Bigamy is a “fault” ground for divorce because it means that you or your spouse is married without legally ending their previous marriage.
 In the state of Ohio, bigamy is also considered a crime (misdemeanor).